Water Chemistry Water Chemistry — Complete Pool Water Chemistry Guide - Chlorine, pH & Balance

 • Liquid Chlorine (Sodium Hypochlorite): Best for shocking and routine sanitizing, doesn't add CYA

-• Granular Trichlor: Slow-dissolving tablets, adds CYA - good for feeders but watch CYA buildup
+• Trichlor tablets: Slow-dissolving pucks, add CYA - good for feeders but watch CYA buildup

 • Dichlor: Fast-dissolving granular, adds CYA - good for spas, limited pool use

-• Cal-Hypo: Granular shock that adds calcium - good for vinyl pools but watch calcium levels
+• Cal-Hypo: Granular shock that adds calcium — good when calcium hardness is low; avoid when it is already high (causes scaling).
+Not surface-type-dependent.

 pH Adjusters